abcnorio/mixedmethod-rcode/README.md

 ## Background

-The book deals with mixed methodology (quantitative, qualitative, and Boolean logic) and will be published in 2023 freely on some open library platform.
+The book deals with mixed methodology (quantitative, qualitative, and Boolean logic) and is published in 2023 freely on various open library platforms like [OSF](osf.io/69gfz) or [AQUAD][https://www.aquad.de).
 The statistical part covers classical statistics (Fisher, Neyman-Pearson), exploratory data analysis sensu JW Tukey, as well as Bayesian statistics.
 The Boolean logic is used for implicant analysis of qualitative comparative analysis.
 The qualitative part covers quantitative as well as qualitative textanalysis.
-The latter uses coding paradigm and sequential analysis originating from Objective Hermeneutics sensu Oevermann and colleagues.
+The latter uses coding paradigm and sequential analysis originating from Objective Hermeneutics sensu Oevermann and colleagues and is the only analyses for which R code really does not make any sense.
+However, copmuter-assisted sequential analysis is available in the free QDA software [AQUAD][https://www.aquad.de).

 ## Run the R code

 Either use a GUI like RStudio, R-Commander, JGR, Emacs with ESS, Deducer, Eclipse StatET, RKWard, Rattle or Tinn-R. Use what suits you.
+Normally we use RStudio (desktop, server) but never install R libraries via the GUI (see comments below).

 ## Filenames